Urinary Tract Infection (UTI) Vaccine and Treatment

 UTI Tests

 A Viewpoint published by The JAMA Network on May 5, 2025, stated urinary nitrites provide diagnostic redundancy in confirming the presence of bacteriuria at best and promote the unnecessary use of antibiotics in asymptomatic patients at worst.
 Future research should examine the effects of suppressing the nitrite result from the urinary dipstick to determine the downstream impact on antimicrobial prescribing.
-Additionally, future research should focus on refining diagnostic techniques to distinguish between true urinary tract infections (UTIs) and symptomatic bacteriuria.
+Additionally, future research should focus on refining diagnostic techniques to distinguish between true UTIs and symptomatic bacteriuria.
 We believe urinary nitrites should no longer be used to diagnose UTI in pediatric or adult patients.